bleachchyxo/UNIX-HELP/UNIX.md

      ERROR : locate: can not stat () `/var/lib/mlocate/mlocate.db’: No such file or directory

-It's really simple to fix this because all you need to do is typing `sudo updatedb`.
+It's really simple to fix this because all you need to do is run the command `sudo updatedb`.
 Once you've done that you ready to go.